Ottawa, Illinois: History

 On February 8, 1910, William Dickson Boyce, then a resident of Ottawa, incorporated the Boy Scouts of America.
 Five years later, also in Ottawa, Boyce incorporated the Lone Scouts of America.
 Boyce is buried in Ottawa Avenue Cemetery.
 The Ottawa Scouting Museum, on Canal Street, opened to the public on December 6, 1997.
 The museum features the history of Boy Scouting, Girl Scouting and Camp Fire.

 In 1922, the Radium Dial Company (RDC) moved from Peru, Illinois to a former high school building in Ottawa.
 The company employed hundreds of women called Radium girls.
 These women painted watch dials using a paint called "LUMA", which contained a compound of ZnS(Ag) (Silver activated Zinc Sulfide) and powdered radium, for watch maker Westclox.
 RDC went out of business in 1936, two years after the company's president, Joseph Kelly Sr., left to start a competing company, Luminous Processes Inc., a few blocks away.
 The employees of the company suffered radiation toxicity, as chronicled in the 1986 documentary, Radium City.
 After the plant closed and before it was dismantled, many residents took items from the factory for their homes.
 This spread the contamination even further.
 The building materials from the Luminuous Processes building were eventually turned into landfill.
 The U.S. Environmental Protection Agency began removing contaminated material in 1986.

-Areas still affected by radiation

-Sixteen areas of Ottawa are still radioactive.
-The United States Department of Health and Human Services released a study outlining areas where contamination by radium-226 (Ra-226), as well as emissions of radon-222 (Rn-222), are at or above normal levels.
-These areas include homes, public areas, schools, and even a car sales lot that is housed directly over the old Radium Dial Company site.
-A score of 28.5/100 or higher qualifies an area for the Superfund National Priority List, and Ottawa's hazardous ranking score is 50/100.

-The radium in Ottawa's water supply occurs naturally in water from deep wells across northern Illinois.
-A reverse osmosis water treatment plant removes the radium so the city's tap water complies with federal regulations.
+Radium Cleanup

+The Ottawa Radiation Areas site, located in LaSalle County, Illinois, consisted of 16 areas contaminated by radioactive materials.
+The 16 areas are scattered throughout the city of Ottawa as well as locations outside the city.
+EPA added the areas to the Superfund program's National Priorities List (NPL) because they are contaminated by the same wastes, involve the same potentially responsible parties (PRPs) and require similar cleanups.
+The contamination likely originated from the processing of wastes and demolition debris from the Radium Dial Company between 1918 and 1936 and from Luminous Processes, Inc. between 1937 and 1978.
+These businesses produced luminous dials for clocks and watches, using radium-based paint.
+Following actions to protect human health and the environment in the short term, EPA developed long-term remedies for the site.
+To date, EPA completed cleanup at 15 of the 16 contaminated areas.